 Fertility Fairness has been keeping a watch on the situation and this map has been produced using its data to show the number of funded cycles in each CCG.
 To find out which CCG covers your area there is a useful tool on the NHS website.

-Currently (December 2018), CCGs in the East of England provide NHS IVF funding for the following cycles of treatment:
+Currently (July 2021), CCGs in the East of England provide NHS IVF funding for the following cycles of treatment (see below).
+It is best to talk to your GP in the first instance about availability and eligibility for funding in your area.

 - Mid Essex: 0